AoxiangFan/LPM_Python/README.md

 A Python implementation of the Locality Preserving Matching (LPM) method for pruning outliers in image matching.

 The code is established according to the MATLAB version https://github.com/jiayi-ma/LPM and supposed to have the same output and similar time cost.
+The parameters are tunable inside the function LPM_filter in LPM.py.

 If you find this code useful for your research, plese cite the paper: